-While current levels are not normally dangerous, those whom are pregnant or use internal medical devices such as pacemakers, should avoid bioelectrical impedance devices.
+While current levels are not normally dangerous, those who are pregnant or use internal medical devices such as pacemakers should avoid bioelectrical impedance devices.

 The Arboleaf scale provides information on ten different body composition components.
 A brief description of each is listed below.

 Weight is calculated in either kilograms or pounds.

 BMI is a measure of body fat based on height and weight.